Chelsea on the Rocks

 Built in 1883 and steadfast within an ever-changing city landscape, The Chelsea Hotel remained a respite and inspiration to artists, writers and performers, as well as a remarkably supportive base for assorted junkies, prostitutes, aspirants and hermits.
 As yet another of New Yorks cultural landmarks threatens to effectively vanish for the sake of a bland corporate status quo, CHELSEA ON THE ROCKS passionately shows how its often the misfit structures and citizens that possess a citys soul.

 Update: If you have visited an apartment in The Chelsea Hotel prior to 2011 you would not recognize the interior today.
 In 2011 the hotel was sold to real estate developer Joseph Chetrit for US $80 million and then "renovated" for two years before it was sold to King & Grove, a boutique-hotel chain, which is currently overseeing a $40 million renovation.
 For the last 50 years, the Chelsea was run as an informal artists’ colony with artists trading paintings for rent, or living for free if that was what the hotel's manager, Stanley Bard decreed.
 The free rents were probably subsidized by the exorbitant rates paid by the children of the hyper-rich—another demographic that were historically been drawn to the hotel.
 And then there were the tourists from all over the world paid for cheerless rooms and the opportunity to sit in the moldering lobby and gawk.
 I remember visiting a musician friend who was staying there for several months.
 I was stunned to see that on the first floor there were prostitutes and pimps.
 For me it was unbelievable.
 Of course years later it seemed there were wide-eyed tourists snapping photos of the lobby as residents swept past them without a glance, rather than prostitutes and pimps.
 As of 2013 the hotel looked like a construction site.
 I couldn't imagine any tenets still living there.
-All I could think of was that anyone still there would need industrial mop buckets to keep their place clean, what with all the dust and dirt in the air.
-My cousin works for an e commerce site that sells all sorts of janitorial supplies for cleaning.
-He's always bringing home paper products, large plastic bags, mops, buckets, and brushes, so I know what a good mop bucket with wringer can do.
 The restored Hotel Chelsea reopens in 2018 following a $250M purchase in 2016 by Richard Born and Ira Drukier of BD Hotels and hotelier Sean MacPherson.
 The new owners announced they would redevelop the property as a hotel and condos, departing from previous plans of simply converting the structure into a high-end hotel.
 And can you believe it, there are still tenants living there.
 “We believe that we’ve made peace with virtually every tenant.
 There are maybe two or three tenants who are still having issues,” BD Hotels’ Richard Born told The Real Deal in November.
 “We’re dealing with a monumental city landmark.
 We have gone through [and] caused as little inconvenience as possible.”
 The Chelsea Hotel lives on.

 DIRECTORʼS STATEMENT